 From 1997- 2001, Ambassador Dobriansky served as Senior Vice President and Director of the Washington Office of the Council on Foreign Relations and was the first George F. Kennan Senior Fellow for Russian and Eurasian Studies.
 During this time, she also served on the Presidentially-appointed U.S. Advisory Commission on Public Diplomacy.

 A member of the Council on Foreign Relations and the American Academy of Diplomacy, Ambassador Dobriansky has served on the Defense Policy Board and the Secretary of State’s Foreign Affairs Policy Board.
-She is Chair of EXIM Bank’s Chairman’s Council on China Competition (C4) and is a Trustee of the Trilateral Commission, on the Advisory Board of Georgetown University’s School of Foreign Service, and Chair of the Bush Center’s Women’s Initiative Policy Advisory Council.
+She is on EXIM Bank’s Council on China Competition (C4) and is a Trustee of the Trilateral Commission, on the Advisory Board of Georgetown University’s School of Foreign Service, and Chair of the Bush Center’s Women’s Initiative Policy Advisory Council.